 4. Check that it can stand up on its own.
 Fumbling in a bag that’s fallen over is no fun when you’re trying to keep your balance and you only have one hand.
 Add to that a sick toddler who wanted his dummy yesterday.
 The struggle is real I tell you…

 5. Little elasticised compartments are great for keeping bottles and formula stackers standing upright.
+I would also highly advice you to check out different baby monitors to ensure that you can have an eye on the baby when you work.
 Check that the bag has a few of those, four should be sufficient

 6. Make sure there is a compartment for you as well.
 Extra space to put your wallet, phone, keys etc always comes in handy.
 And a clean shirt – those with reflux babies will know what I mean here.